 ||Atomic Scale Modeling of Alloys and Functional Materials|

 ||Chalmers tekniska högskola|

-To this end, we use both first-principles calculations and semi-empirical models in combination with solvers for the Boltzmann transport equation as well as molecular dynamics simulations.
-The computational expense of individual calculations, the large number of degrees of freedom to be treated, and the chemical complexity of the systems of interest imply that we require very substantial computational resources in order to complete our research plan.
+In this research are, we use both first-principles calculations based on DFT and semi-empirical models in combination with solvers for the Boltzmann transport equation as well as molecular dynamics simulations for thermal conductivity simulations in the classical limit.
+To deal with the large number of degrees of freedom and the chemical complexity of these systems we are continuously developing our methods and software packages.

 In the coming years we will continue our research on two-dimensional materials and increase our effort on single-photon emitters.
 The excitations supported by the latter can be coupled to other optical excitations, including plasmons and excitons, creating an exciting bridge between our research on defects, metallic nanostructures and strong coupling.
 In addition, we will apply our methodology to new systems, specifically mixed halide perovskites with the goal of resolving thermodynamic and electronic properties of in these chemically and electronically complex materials.